orbinson/sling-observability-weavinghooks/README.md

 }
 ```

-To make the weaving hook work, either a framework restart of an entire java process restart is required.
+To make the weaving hook work, a refresh of the target bundle is required.

 ## Future